devel0x/electronero/bounty/app/README.md

 1. Create an account from the `/register` page or by calling `/users` directly.
 Provide a unique `username`, `password`, `email`, plus your Telegram, Twitter, Discord and Reddit handles.
    Include the `captcha_token` returned by your CAPTCHA widget.
 You may also supply an optional `referral_code`.
+If you arrive at `/register?ref=123` the `123` value is used as the referrer ID automatically.
+Otherwise you can fill in the **Referral ID** field on the form.
 Each IP may register only once and duplicate emails are rejected.
 2. Use the provided user ID when submitting task completion via `/tasks/{user_id}`.
 3. Tasks correspond to actions such as following social profiles or registering a wallet.
 Each successful verification grants points.
 4. Points can be exchanged for rewards once the configured threshold is met.
 The logic for rewards can be customised in `main.py`.